Zhe Lim

 Property managers using HappyCo were manually assigning inspection and maintenance tasks based on property type, location, team capacity and task history.
 This was time-consuming, inconsistent and prone to suboptimal allocation.

 I worked with customer success and directly with property management teams to understand how task assignment decisions were made.
-I identified patterns in assignment behaviour that were consistent enough to automate and validated with customers that automated assignment would be trusted if the logic was transparent.
+I identified patterns in assignment behaviour consistent enough to automate and validated with customers that automated assignment would be trusted if the logic was transparent.

 An AI-powered task assignment tool that automatically allocated tasks based on learned patterns from historical assignments, property attributes and team availability.
-I led an empowered product team through design, build and launch.

 • Reduced manual task assignment effort for property managers